CAMcGowan/Count-Down/README.md

 # Count-Down
-This repo is for a python version of the game of countdown.
+This repo is for a python version of the game countdown.

 Currently the game has features classes for both a number round and word round.
 This is found in main.py.
 The word round features a letter selector with the option of vowels or consonants and all letters have assigned weightings as they do in the show.